GorkemErtas/ekspersiz/README.md

 # 🔧 Vehicle Companion

 Each active vehicle has a detail screen for its maintenance records, reminders, current overview, and history.
-Maintenance entries store the maintenance type, date, mileage, optional cost and note, and optional next recommended date or mileage.
-Reminders can use a date, mileage, or both and are calculated as `OVERDUE`, `DUE_SOON`, `UPCOMING`, or `COMPLETED` from the current date and vehicle mileage.
+Maintenance entries store the maintenance type, date, mileage, optional cost and note, and calculated next recommended date or mileage.
+Reminders can use a date, mileage, or both and are classified as `OVERDUE`, `DUE_SOON`, `UPCOMING`, or `COMPLETED` from the current date and vehicle mileage.

+Reminder inputs are type-specific and the backend owns every deterministic calculation:

+* **Periodic inspection:** Turkey's Ministry of Transport rules use the conformity document's manufacture date for a new vehicle's first inspection and the approved inspection date for later periods.
+Private/official cars and two/three-wheeled vehicles use 3 years for the first inspection and 2 years thereafter; wheeled tractors use 3 years for both; other motor vehicles, trailers, and semi-trailers use 1 year.
+When category or source data is unknown, users enter the official expiry date instead of the application guessing.
+See the Ministry's [Vehicle Inspection Stations Regulation, Article 14](https://uhdgm.uab.gov.tr/uploads/pages/yonetmelikler/yonetmelik.pdf).
+* **Traffic insurance and comprehensive insurance:** the policy's actual expiry date is stored as the due date.
+The application does not assume a universal one-year term because the SEDDK general conditions define coverage through the start and end dates written in the policy: [traffic insurance general conditions](https://seddk.gov.tr/upload/Sigortac%C4%B1l%C4%B1k%20Mevzuat%C4%B1/Genel%20%C5%9Eartlar/Sorumluluk%20Sigortalar%C4%B1/Karayollar%C4%B1%20Motorlu%20Ara%C3%A7lar%20Zorunlu%20Mali%20Sorumluluk%20Trafik%20Sigortas%C4%B1%20Genel%20%C5%9Eartlar%C4%B1.pdf) and [comprehensive insurance general conditions](https://seddk.gov.tr/upload/Sigortac%C4%B1l%C4%B1k%20Mevzuat%C4%B1/Genel%20%C5%9Eartlar/Mal%20Sigortalar%C4%B1/Kara%20Ara%C3%A7lar%C4%B1%20Kasko%20Sigortas%C4%B1%20Genel%20%C5%9Eartlar%C4%B1.pdf).
+* **Maintenance:** users provide the last maintenance date/mileage and the manufacturer or service interval in months and/or kilometres.
+The backend calculates the next target.
+No universal maintenance interval is assumed.

+The persisted source fields remain separate from the calculated due fields.
+The existing notification scheduler continues to use the calculated due date/mileage and its 30/7/1/0-day and mileage thresholds.

 The overview combines the latest maintenance, active reminders, and latest completed AI damage inspection.
 Its condition label is a practical summary of stored data and is not a mechanical inspection.
 The history timeline combines vehicle creation, mileage updates, maintenance, and completed AI inspections without duplicating inspection records.